Dorothy Zbornak: Character casting and development

 Dorothy Zbornak's last name was taken from Kent Zbornak, a friend and colleague of show co-creator and scriptwriter Susan Harris.
 Kent Zbornak wound up becoming the stage manager on The Golden Girls.
 From the start, Harris envisioned Dorothy as a sarcastic, authoritarian teacher who would constantly clash with her quick-witted mother.
 In an interview for the 2003 TV special The Golden Girls: Their Greatest Moments, Bea Arthur said, "Dorothy Zbornak was probably the only sane person on the show.
 I loved her, she had great humor...
 She was the steady one.
 She was the great leveler.
 She was the great balloon pricker, if you will."
-The producers were by their own admission "picky" about the casting for all the principal parts, deciding to take extra time if needed to find the right actors for each role so the cast would feel balanced and complementary.
+The producers were, by their own admission, "picky" about the casting for all the principal parts, deciding to take extra time if needed to find the right actors for each role so the cast would feel balanced and complementary.
 For Dorothy Zbornak, the show specified they wanted "a Bea Arthur type".
 Arthur herself was not asked due to an assumption she would not consider returning to a regular television series after spending years as the strongly opinionated lead character of Maude.
-Maude had been a recurring character on All in the Family and her popularity in the role led to her spin-off series, which in turn had its own spin-off Good Times.
+Maude had been a recurring character on All in the Family, and her popularity in the role led to her spin-off series, which in turn had its own spin-off, Good Times.
+Brandon Tartikoff had rejected casting Arthur as the lead because she had a low Q Score.

-In her show Elaine Stritch at Liberty, Elaine Stritch claimed to have been considered for the role at one point but that she "blew her audition" by improvising colorful language and so was not cast as Dorothy.
+In her show Elaine Stritch at Liberty, Elaine Stritch claimed to have been considered for the role at one point, but that she "blew her audition" by improvising colorful language and so was not cast as Dorothy.
+In a 2025 panel discussion, casting director Joel Thurm expressed regret toward how Stritch had been treated, noting that Harris had been dead-set on casting Arthur and as a result, the production staff were exceptionally cold, hostile and strict toward Stritch.
 Stritch fit the "Bea Arthur type" description and had actually played a version of Arthur's character Maude in Nobody's Perfect, a British adaptation of Maude broadcast in 1980 by ITV.
 The show ran for two years with a total of 14 episodes.
 Of the 14 episodes, Stritch herself adapted 13 original Maude scripts and co-star Richard Griffiths adapted one.